akane0915/national-parks-api-rails/README.md

 - fauna
 - activity

-Users can access:
+This API includes:
-- GET requests for parks
+- Endpoints for GET requests

-Authenticated users can access:
-- POST, PATCH, PUT, DELETE requests for parks
+- Endpoints for POST, PATCH, PUT, DELETE requests (Authenticated Users Only)

-Scopes:
+- A RANDOM endpoint that randomly returns a park.
+- An endpoint to allow users to search by park name.
+- Exception Handling.
+- Complete testing with request specs.
+- Sample seeded data (Faker Gem)

+Additional Functionality:
+- Pagination (Will_Paginate Gem)
+- Serialization (Active_Model_Serializers Gem)
+- Authentication (Devise and JWT Gems)

+Endpoints (Model Scopes):
 -

 ## Database Seeding